-Contributing faculty to Session 1 include filmmakers Newton Aduaka, Ghassan Salhab and Carine Doumit, artists Ursula Biemann and Alfredo Jaar, and art historian Patricia Falguières.
+Contributing faculty to Session 1 included filmmakers Newton Aduaka, Ghassan Salhab and Carine Doumit, artists Ursula Biemann and Alfredo Jaar, and art historian Patricia Falguières.

 Picture: Untitled, Christoph Terhechte, 2015.